tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Security issues are discussed primarily in {{!TLS13}}.

-The primary additional security consideration raised by DTLS is that of denial of service.
+The primary additional security consideration raised by DTLS is that of denial of service by excessive resource consumption.
 DTLS includes a cookie exchange designed to protect against denial of service.
 However, implementations that do not use this cookie exchange are still vulnerable to DoS.
 In particular, DTLS servers that do not use the cookie exchange may be